 (R 5.3) We identify the need for improved interactions on the topic of uncertainty characterisation, across the surface temperature science community and with users.
-We recommend workshops involving producers and users, testing of different approaches to uncertainty information with use cases, and similar measures.
-We consider that appropriate uncertainties have to be conveyed clearly in terms recognisable by the users and answering their needs, whilst maintaining scientific detail behind the process for generation of the errors.
-Workshops should explore the needs and formats for error values, the methods for calculating and conveying complex, correlated error estimates and representivity (sampling) errors in an accessible way, and the confidence in the error estimation process.
+We recommend workshops involving producers and users, testing of different approaches to uncertainty information with use cases, and other interactions intended to improve the provision and exploitation of uncertainty information.
+We consider that appropriate uncertainties have to be conveyed clearly in terms recognisable by the users and answering their needs, whilst maintaining scientific detail behind the process for generation of the error characterisation.
+Workshops should explore the needs and formats for uncertainty estimates, the methods for calculating and conveying complex, correlated error estimates and representivity (sampling) errors in an accessible way, and the confidence in the error estimation process.
 Unification with appropriate vocabulary will be essential as noted above.
 Such workshops should facilitate dialogue in both directions, informing users about data products and their uncertainties as well as informing data providers about the requirements of user communities.